December 1st…“WHAT UNLIKELY EVENT FOSTERED A LASTING CHRISTMAS MEMORY?”

 Contemplatively speaking, it is an arresting thought to muse upon the mystique of our hearts in determining what we embed within our memories and what is set aside as dross.
 With that parameter in place, travel with me back to my 1966-67 school year at Kiester High School in our village of Kiester, Minnesota.

 As I emerged from the store with a box of “Chicken In A Biskit” crackers and some “Mountain Dew”, I witnessed a combination of events that were almost ethereal in nature.
-It was a calm-inducing quiet night on Main Street of Kiester.
-Businesses and residents had their festive Christmas decor and colored lights strung from here to there in a rainbow display of delights.
+It was a calm-inducing, quiet early evening on the Main Street of Kiester.
+Businesses and residents had their festive Christmas decor and colored lights strung from here to there in a rainbow display of visual delights.
 To make this scene even more magical, a silent snow had begun to float down to earth from the black velvet of God’s nighttime heaven.
-This moment of bliss was elevated to an even higher echelon as a quintessential dessert alighted upon my ears that came from the sky above “Jim’s TV & Appliance” store.
+This moment of bliss was elevated to an even higher echelon as a quintessential audio dessert alighted upon my ears.
+There were holiday tunes that came from the sky above “Jim’s TV & Appliance” store.

 Sweet business man (and former KHS Bulldog), Jim Engebretson set up, what I assume was, one of those bell shaped bullhorn speakers on his rooftop and he was playing splendid Christmas music for the entire town to enjoy!!!